 I thought the Long Center was going to build a Topfer Theatre.
 What happened?

 The Long Center originally envisioned an 800-seat theatre as part of its collection of performance spaces that would have been named for the Topfers; however, that theatre did not materialize under a new plan before construction on the Long Center began.
 The Topfers continue to support the Long Center but they are also strong believers in ZACH’s vision.
-We’re so honored that Mort Topfer has joined our board and is helping us in our continued fundraising efforts.
+We’re so honored that Mort Topfer has joined our Board and Bobbi co-chaired our opening galas and is again leading the efforts for Red, Hot & Soul.
 The Topfers are true champions to the local artistic and cultural scene that builds and nurtures the creative class here in Austin.

 Why did ZACH seek public dollars for this effort?